N8Brooks/hash_cracking/README.md

 # Hash Cracking

-A python script for finding crc32 collisions with a word.
+A python script for finding CRC32 collisions with a string.

 ### Prerequisites